cunningham-lab/neurocaas_ensembles/docs/source/scripts.rst

 calculate_consensus
 -------------------

-:code:`python calculate_consensus.py --video-name STRING --groundtruth FILE --partperm STRING --labellist FILE --basefolder DIR`
+:code:`python calculate_consensus.py --video-name STRING --groundtruth FILE --partperm STRING --labellist FILE --basefolder DIR --resultfolder DIR`
 returns:

-    - (json) a series of json files containing dictionaries that encode the individual and median performance of different ensembles.
+    - (json) a series of json files containing dictionaries that encode the individual and median performance of different ensembles: `resultfolder/{modelname}_result.json`.

 This script uses `parse_modelname`, `get_training_frames` from the `compare_models_groundtruth` script.

 This script applies the dgp_ensembletools code to ensembles we constructed newly.
 The results are saved as json files represnting the per network and median performance (`data/ibl/consensus_performance`)
+This is one of the messiest scripts- especially when it comes to running multiple different kinds of ensembles.
+We have an except statement at line 20-23 that handles the case of one or two different neurocaas runs separately, which is not ideal.

 plot_consensus
 --------------

 :code:`python plot_consensus.py --labellist FILE --ensemblesfolder DIR --resultsfolder DIR`
+returns:
+    - (image) the consensus performance for all ensembles with which we can calculate a consensus.
+Taken by looking at the json files located in `resultsfolder` as well as the ensembles given in `ensemblesfolder`.
+Note that we've symlinked all of the models into a directory `pose_results_agg` for the purpose of easy comparison.
+If you want to adapt this script, you still need to give all the different frames you're calculating for.

 This script imports the `determine_outliers` function and `ensemble_template` string from `compare_models_groundtruth`.
 It creates its own version of `parse_modelname`
 #TODO - can these be unified?
 The difference is between line 71 of the original script and line 24-25 here: Here we assume that our inputs are result.json files in the first argument- string.we can at the very least unify the return: given frames, and seed?
 It determines what we want to do downstream with this.